HOW TO CREATE MLA IN-TEXT CITATIONS

-If you are citing works by two authors with the same surname, include their initial(s) to avoid ambiguity.
-Or, if you are citing multiple works by the same author, include their name and a title in order to distinguish between them, like so:
+If you are citing works by two authors with the same surname, include their initial(s) in parenthetical citations to avoid ambiguity.
+In your prose, use their full name throughout.
+Alternatively, if you are citing multiple works by the same author, include the author’s name and the work’s title in order to distinguish between them, like so:

-Parenthetical Structure: ((First Initial) Surname, Abbreviated Title Page(s))
+Parenthetical Structure: (First Initial if Necessary.
+Surname, Abbreviated Title Page(s))

 PUBLICATION DATES, PAGE NUMBERS, AND ALTERNATIVE SOURCES

 As the above examples show, there is no need to include publication dates when citing your sources.
 There is also no need to include the abbreviations “p.” or “pp.” to indicate pages.
 That said, some sources like poems or plays are identified by something other than page numbers (they might use lines or scenes, for example), in which case you should include an abbreviation to indicate that this is the case, as in the following examples.

 Sources that are divided by section, chapter, or paragraph can be cited using the appropriate abbreviation (sec., ch., or par.), like so:

 The Mental Capacity Act 2005 set out five principles for assessing whether or not a person lacks capacity (par.
 1, sec.
 1).

 Narrative Structure: Author Name and/or Title (Abbreviated section(s).)

 Poems and plays, particularly classic works, can often be identified by book or canto, followed by a line number.
 For example: